hydraulic-software/conveyor/guidebook/docs/faq/index.md

 # General FAQ

+## 1. What does Conveyor do?

+It builds packages for desktop/CLI apps targeting Windows, macOS and Linux.
+These packages self update using the native package management or Sparkle on macOS, and are fully signed/notarized.
+You can build these packages from any OS, meaning you can sign and notarize Mac apps from Linux or Windows, and Windows apps from macOS or Linux.
+It can also create simple server packages for Debian/Ubuntu that use systemd as a service manager.

+## 2. Is Conveyor free?

+It's free for open source projects, and during the early access period it's free for everyone else too.
+Once the early access period ends, it will become a commercial product when used on proprietary apps.

-## 1. Why isn't Conveyor a service?
+## 3. Why isn't Conveyor a service?

-Services can sometimes be convenient and if you'd like to have Conveyor-as-a-service, please let us know.
-And if you'd like to incorporate Conveyor into your own code hosting service then get in touch and ask for a reseller license.
+Services can sometimes be convenient and if you'd like to have Conveyor-as-a-service, please [let us know](mailto:contact@hydraulic.software).
+Also, if you work on a code hosting service/forge of some kind and you'd like to incorporate Conveyor's features into your site, then get in touch and ask for a reseller license.

-Conveyor isn't designed as a service because, like many, we feel that the service-ification of the software industry has swung too far.
+Conveyor isn't designed as a service because, like many, we feel that the service-ification of the software industry has swung a bit too far.
 Many programs are now offered exclusively as hosted services when it's not technically justifiable, and even when it makes things worse for users.
-Being a tool means you get:
+Being a local tool means you get:

 * Ultra-fast turnaround times on rebuilds, so you can quickly experiment and polish your package.
 * No outages - a tool is as available as your own hardware.